qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Variables Properties
 ====================

-|variables| The :guilabel:`Variables` tab lists all the variables available at
+|expression| The :guilabel:`Variables` tab lists all the variables available at
 the layer's level (which includes all global and project's variables).

 It also allows the user to manage layer-level variables.
 Click the |signPlus|